AlejoOrdonez/StaGeoMod2022/Week 0 - Intro/README.md

 [`R Markdown`](https://rmarkdown.rstudio.com/index.html) is a simple and easy to use plain text language used to combine your `R` code, results from your data analysis (including plots and tables) and written commentary into a single nicely formatted and reproducible document (like a report, publication, thesis chapter or a web page like this one). `R Markdown` documents are fully reproducible and support dozens of static and dynamic output formats.
 That is the reason why we will be using it in our course.

-Technically, `R markdown` is a variant of another language called **Markdown** and both are a type of ‘markup’ language.
+Technically, `R markdown` is a variant of another language called **Markdown** and both are a type of *"markup"* language.
 A markup language simply provides a way of creating an easy to read plain text file which can incorporate formatted text, images, headers and links to other documents. `R markdown` is very easy to learn and when used with **RStudio* even easier to integrate into your workflow to produce feature rich content.0